John Morton (zoologist)

 John Edward Morton (18 July 1923 – 6 March 2011) was a biologist, philosopher, theologian, and conservationist from New Zealand.

 Morton is regarded as one of New Zealand's most respected scientists, and one of New Zealand's greatest marine biologists, researching New Zealand's ecology and marine life.

-He was the first Chair of the School of Zoology and Biological Sciences at the University of Auckland, a position he held for 28 years from 1959 to 1988; and published more than one hundred scientific papers and theological works in a career of over 50 years of scientific research.
+He was the first chair of the School of Zoology and Biological Sciences at the University of Auckland, a position he held for 28 years from 1959 to 1988; and published more than one hundred scientific papers and theological works in a career of over 50 years of scientific research.

 He was deeply interested in the much wider fields of natural history and philosophy; was a noted theologian; and political and conservation activist.

 He authored numerous books, papers, and newspaper columns across a wide variety of topics; and was also the presenter of the imported nature and science television programme, Our World.

 Early life

-Morton was born in Morrinsville, Waikato, New Zealand in 1923.
+Morton was born in Morrinsville in 1923.
 His family used to holiday at Milford Beach, where began his lifelong interest in the seashore and natural history.
-He attended Morrinsville College, completing high school as Dux in 1940.
+He attended Morrinsville College, completing high school as dux in 1940.